 Being idle greatly contributes to social media addiction.
 An idle person is more likely to visit the social sites from time to time, post often and follow everything that’s trending.

 Want to know if you are a social media addict or not?
 Here is a list of signs of social media addiction.

-- Take photos of literally everything.
-You do this when you know at the back of your mind that at some point you will need to share them on social media.
+At the back of your mind, you know that at some point you will need to share them on social media.
 Maybe post them on Instagram, Facebook, Pinterest etc.